mattbrothers/wattos/README.md

 [Go to your localhost link localhost:5000](localhost:5000) after you serve -s build
 * open chrome developer tools
 * open the network or application tab and check offline box
-* refresh and navigate with the internets 🎉👀💯
+* refresh and navigate without the internets 🎉👀💯